Atelfo/Atelfo.github.io/_posts/2024-12-20-will-all-our-drugs-come-from-china.md

 The first is to focus on the kind of novel frontier research where Western scientists and universities still have an edge (for now).
 This probably looks like a combination of partnerships with top university departments, licensing unique patient datasets, and building edge-science (almost fringe) platforms — going after moonshots with the potential for step-change improvements in efficacy or safety, in other words.
 For any me-too opportunity or validated target accessible to standard drug modalities there are likely to be 10 or more Chinese companies pursuing it more quickly and cost-effectively than a Western biotech can, so it's almost pointless to try and compete with a weakly differentiated asset.

-The second is to embrace technology and automation as a means to hyperscale lean teams: cloud labs, automated lab-in-the loop machine learning, AI researchers, language model document generation, etc. China scales better with labor costs; the way to compete against teams that are 75% cheaper is to make each of your employees at least 4x as effective.
+The second is to embrace technology and automation as a means to hyperscale lean teams: cloud labs, automated lab-in-the loop machine learning, AI researchers, language model document generation, etc. Chinese biotechs scale better with labor costs; the way to compete against teams that are 75% cheaper is to make each of your employees at least 4x as effective.

 Of the two possible future worlds, one where policymakers respond by locking down Western-Chinese collaboration and one where Western discovery biotechs stay relevant by becoming much more capable, I hope it's the latter future that comes to pass.